JackCSheehan/byte-script/README.md

 ```

 ### Loop Start (@)
-Repeats the Byte Script code inside the braces until the current cell is equal to 0.
-Program will thrown an error if no braces are present.
+Repeats the Byte Script code inside the braces until the given number of times.

 Example:
 ```
-Jump to cell five
-^5;

-Make current cell value ten
-=10;

-Print string that starts at cell zero ten times
+Print string that starts at cell zero twenty times
-@
+@20;
 {
     Jump to cell zero
     ^0;

     Print string starting at cell zero
     $;

-    Jump back to cell five
-    ^5;

-    Decrease cell five by one
-    -;
 }
 ```